intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/minicpm/README.md

 # minicpm

-In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on minicpm models.
+In this directory, you will find examples on how you could use IPEX-LLM `optimize_model` API to accelerate minicpm models.
 For illustration purposes, we utilize the [openbmb/MiniCPM-2B-sft-bf16](https://huggingface.co/openbmb/MiniCPM-2B-sft-bf16) as a reference minicpm model.

-> **Note**: If you want to download the Hugging Face *Transformers* model, please refer to [here](https://huggingface.co/docs/hub/models-downloading#using-git).
->
-> IPEX-LLM optimizes the *Transformers* model in INT4 precision at runtime, and thus no explicit conversion is needed.

 ## Requirements
 To run these examples with IPEX-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.